Grandt/PHPZip/README.md

 ZipStream: http://www.phpclasses.org/package/6616

 *****************************************************************************************************************
-WARNING: THE CURRENT VERSION OF PHPZip *WILL* FAIL IF THE SERVER HAS mbstring.func_overload INSTALLED AND ACTIVE!
+WARNING: THE CURRENT VERSION OF PHPZip *MAY* FAIL IF THE SERVER HAS mbstring.func_overload INSTALLED AND ACTIVE!
+OLDER VERSIONS OF PHPZip *WILL* FAIL IF THE SERVER HAS mbstring.func_overload INSTALLED AND ACTIVE!
+EXPERIMENTAL FEATURES HAVE BEEN ADDED TO ALLEVIATE THE LOBOTOMIZATION OF PHP, CAUSED BY mbstring.func_overload
 *****************************************************************************************************************

 Note: PHPZip currently uses the 32-bit deflate, and is limited by that.